suman2662021/pocket_weather_app/README.md

 # mousam
-weather app using HTML, CSS AND JAVASCRIPT.
+weather app using HTML, CSS AND JAVASCRIPT